ykhokhulya/stm32-fw-cube/F4/Projects/STM32446E_EVAL/Applications/FatFs/FatFs_uSD/readme.txt

 in FatFs configuration file “ffconf.h” available under the project includes directory, in a way to fit the application requirements.

+It is possible to dynamically hot plug/unplug the uSD card, as the application will handle the plug/unplug events.

+@note: for some uSD's, replacing it  while the application is running makes the application
+       fail.
+It is recommended to reset the board using the "Reset button" after replacing the uSD.

+@note: if the uSD is not initially plugged,the LED3 is on and the application will wait until the uSD is detected.

 STM32 Eval board's LEDs can be used to monitor the application status:
   - LED1 is ON when the application runs successfully.
   - LED3 is ON when any error occurs.